skalyaanamoorthy/PSLMs/README.md

 mmseqs convertalis sequencesDB sequencesDB resultDB result.m8
 ```

-Structure similarity was done using FATCAT, installed via:
+3. Structure similarity was done using FATCAT, installed via:
 ```
 git clone https://github.com/GodzikLab/FATCAT-dist.git
 ./Install
 ```

-Actual hmology searching was done using (after preprocessing)
+4. Actual homology searching was done using (after preprocessing)
 ```
 cd ./structures/single_chains/
 export FATCAT=/home/sareeves/software/FATCAT-dist
 ~/software/FATCAT-dist/FATCATMain/FATCATQue.pl timeused ../../data/all_pairs.txt -q > allpair.aln
 ```

-## Final Analysis
+## Final Postprocessing and Analysis
+ℹ️ **This step synthesizes all data computed until this point.
+At minimum, you need to complete the preprocessing of all datasets for this to work, since it also synthesizes the homology / dataset overlap**
+⚠️**You will need to preprocess ALL DATASETS to run analysis_notebooks/postprocessing.py without errors.**
+⚠️**It is not recommended to try to run the Jupyter Notebooks from a Docker instance**

-When new predictions, features, clusters etc. have been created run:
+1. When new predictions, features, clusters etc. have been created run:
 `python3 analysis_notebooks/postprocessing.py`

-Note that you will need to preprocess ALL DATASETS to run analysis_notebooks/postprocessing.py without errors.

-**Note: you can skip to this point to demo results.
-As long as you did the Git LFS pull correctly, you already have all the data to see the analysis**

-Run any of the analysis notebooks using Jupyter Notebook (tested in VSCode server).
+2. Run any of the analysis notebooks using Jupyter Notebook (tested in VSCode server).
 Reduce bootstraps if calculations are taking too long.